Skip to Content

 Parasolid is 3D geometric modeling component software, enabling users of Parasolid-based products to model complex parts and assemblies.
 It is used as the geometry engine in hundreds of different CAD, CAM and CAE applications.

 CAE is an integral part of product lifecycle management (PLM).
-Used together with computer-aided design (CAD), computer-aided manufacturing (CAM), digital manufacturing, and product data management (PDM), entire product lifecycles can be optimized for suitability, reliability and profitability.
+Used together with computer-aided design (CAD), computer-aided manufacturing (CAM), digital manufacturing, product data management (PDM), and physical prototype testing, entire product lifecycles can be optimized for suitability, reliability and profitability.

 Share this page through any of the following channels.